1,504 students (49% male, 51% female); 49 states and territories represented; 1% international.

 Hillsdale, Michigan—90 miles west of Detroit, 70 miles northwest of Toledo, and 200 miles east of Chicago.

 NCAA Division II, GLIAC Conference.
-Men’s Varsity Baseball, Basketball, Cross Country, Football, Golf, Tennis, and Track; Women’s Varsity Basketball, Cross Country, Softball, Swimming, Tennis, Track, and Volleyball.
+Men’s Varsity Baseball, Basketball, Cross Country, Football, and Track; Women’s Varsity Basketball, Cross Country, Equestrian, Softball, Swimming, Tennis, Track, and Volleyball.

 Accounting, Art, Biochemistry, Biology, Chemistry, Classical Education, Classical Studies, Computational Mathematics, Economics, Education, English, Exercise Science, Financial Management, French, German, Greek, History, Latin, Marketing Management, Mathematics, Music, Philosophy, Physics, Politics, Physical Education, Psychology, Religion, Spanish, Speech, Sport Management, Sport Psychology, Theatre, American Studies, Christian Studies, Comparative Literature, European Studies, International Studies in Business and Foreign Language, Political Economy, Sociology and Social Thought, Pre-Dental, Pre-Engineering, Pre-Environmental Sciences, Pre-Forestry, Pre-Law, Pre-Medicine and Osteopathy, Pre-Other Health Services, Pre-Theology, Pre-Veterinary Medicine, Journalism